Accreditation Handbook—Chapter VII: Site Visitors

 Commitment to Serve

 - Attend an initial training workshop (2.5 days), funded by and held at ASHA’s National Office.
 The next training is scheduled for June 7-9, 2020.
 (This course has been registered for 1.45 ASHA CEUs [PDF], is scheduled for June 2–4, 2019.

-- Complete a trainee site visit within the first two semesters after receiving initial training
+- Complete a trainee site visit within the first two semesters after successfully completing the initial training

 - Commit to a four academic-year term, beginning July 1

 - Be willing to participate in 1-2 visits per semester

 - Participate in annual site visitor training updates/professional development by the CAA (usually at ASHA’s convention or through webinar)

 - Serve as a site visit chair once requirements have been met (Academic Faculty only)